eecczz/eecczz.github.io/content/en/contact/contact.md

 ---
 widget: contact
-weight: 20  # 이 섹션이 페이지 내에서 표시되는 순서
+weight: 20  # The order in which this section appears on the page
 # Set to true to publish this section
 active: true
 type: landing